volverjs/auth-vue/README.md

 app.mount('#app')
 ```

-With the option `global: true` the plugin will inject the `OAuthClient` instance inside the global configuration, so you can access it with `this.$vvAuth` with Vue Options API.
+With the option `global: true` the plugin will inject the `OAuthClient` instance inside the global configuration, so you can access it with `this.$vvAuth` in Vue Options API.

 ## Composable